 Discussion and moderated dialogue with the audience

 When: Thursday, March 31, 2019 6:30 to 8:30 p.m., doors open at 6:00 p.m.

 Cost: Free ticket required

 Please let us know if you require ASL interpretation or any other accommodations at email@example.com.

-Tickets are not currently available online for this event.
-Please select a new event using the navigation bar at the top of this page or contact our ticketing office at 204-289-2000 to get up-to-the-minute ticket availability information.
+Tickets are not currently available.
+Please select a new event using the navigation bar or contact our ticketing office at 204-289-2000 to get up-to-the-minute ticket availability information.

 There was an unknown error while attempting to reserve your tickets.